Qeole/Enlight/README.md

 ## Install

+\>>> [Get it from Mozilla add-ons platform][amo]. <<<

+As a general rule, it is no longer possible to manually install the version provided here with the vanilla Firefox release.
+See [Mozilla policy on add-ons signature][signing] for details.
+On some specific Firefox versions where add-on signing has been disabled (_Developer Edition_ or _Nightly_ with the option manually deactivated, or on special stable releases), it may be possible to use a version of the add-on coming from this repository.

-Theory: just open the `enlight_highlightjs@jetpack-<version>.xpi` file (`File->Open`) in Firefox.
+If you run one of those specific versions: just open the `enlight_highlightjs@jetpack-<version>.xpi` file (`File->Open`) in Firefox.
 Confirm you want to install, and you're done.
-Note that this is or will soon become impossible due to [Mozilla policy on add-ons signature][signing]; so unless you use Firefox Developer Edition or Nightly, the preferred way is to install through [the add-on page on Mozilla add-ons platform][amo].

-One needs the `jpm` tool to build the add-on ([documentation][jpm]).
+To build the add-on, one needs the `jpm` tool ([documentation][jpm]).
 If you wish to build from sources, the `xpi` add-on file itself can easily be generated with a `jpm xpi` command from the Mozilla add-on SDK (see [documentation on MDN][sdk]).

 Building with `cfx` is no longer supported.
 WebExtensions do not seem to support per tab activation of the toggle button, which makes it unsuitable for